Hello, my name is Maya Kaathryn Bohnhoff, and I’m a recovering research-aholic.

-Because I wanted Rose to be personally invested in her work, she became Hopi.
+Because I wanted Rose to be personally invested in her work, she was Hopi.
 That sent me off down another research road.
 I needed to know about Hopi culture as Rose would have experienced it growing up, and as Gina would experience it as an intimately connected outsider.

 I also had to know about the sort of artifacts Rose might be called upon to protect, which led to another avenue of research related to First Nations artifacts and actual cases involving their theft.